-k Prizzell, Unititled still Afe.
-1962 r artist was obviously very much in the thrall of Pablo Picasso at this point.
-CHAPTER ONE I know what art is until somehody asks me Over the years I've given many inclures.
-Lisks, cares, spendest, vorshopps and new legal adversed in all that stating and writings and continues prolinosity has energed, to a place of service and in all that statings and writings and interest to an inclusion of the control feet of services and interest to an invast time left for any further interest control make in the control of the control o In the early 1980s, Don Binney rang me from the Elam School of Art to say that the part-time tutor was creating all manner of emotional havoc with his aware-parde ideas.
-Could I come down and help him, Don, map up and do a brief stand-in until they could get a 'proper' tutor in?
-Tutorin humphing, I thought, what the hell is tutoring?
-I saked Don what I was supposed to do, and he said talk to the students, try and drivine wh they're hoping but a chieve, and then this of ways, bused on your own experience, that might them get there.
-Share your thinking, really, So I scarred a real tout loss of dialogue, which was a targeted and focused version of the conversation I'd been having with myself and my poers since armiving in 1950 at Ism School of Fine Arts, where basically none of in had a clue but set about.
-Insert now at the strange innectical recursor to study our selection and the strange innectical recursor to study our selection and the state of the which was tair enough, given how tar we were from the centre of things, but the rea was that the Christchurch art scene, which, by definition, meant all our lecturest, seemed 1 23 1 artistic future lay entirely in the loose rendering of the cover of that Mulk comic, which is almost entirely spendent of the rest of the composition, but it took me a couple of years to figure it out.
+r Prizzell, Unittied self-life, 1962 artist was obviously very much in the thrall of Pablo Picasso at this point.
+CHAPTER ONE I know what art is until somebody asks m One the years I've given many inclures, Lisks, cares, specifies, verifixings and one height adary, and in all that skillings and writings and reconsistent pilliologish as energed, to a point where led or conferent enough to shares.
+It, in the knowledge that there's not much time left for any further definance and contrary appropriate to occur.
+The Sean thirting about what an imight to a live a less as the same state making it seriously bods in 1975, and I've still get all my notebooks and reference allows set the reactions printing and exocursions.
+Geodesic right to the end of infring this bods and released I took arreading printing and exocursions.
+Geodesic right to the end of infring this bods and released I took In the early 1980s, Don Binney rang me from the Elam School of Art to say that the part-timtutor was creating all manner of emotional havor with his awant-gurde ideas.
+Could I come down and help him, Don, mop up and do a brief stand-in until they could get a 'proper' tutor in?
+'Isoori humphing, I thought, what the hell is outoring?
+Is alsed Don what I was supposed to do, and he said talk to the students, it y and divine what the healy's hoping to active, and then think of ways, based on you can experience, but might he he them get there.
+Share your fishing, really, So I started a real vost bour dialogue, which was an extra targeted and fictored version of the conversation if been whitey with insyelf and my peers slice arriving in 1960 as Ilam School of Fine Arts, where basically none of us had a cite but set about.
+Immard now at the strange interlectual security me found outselves in all Cambridony in the MSOs loss of an almospher but almost are reproduped mill smuss, two all left but severely an than colouring in was affect but analysy setting it too works and strendings it more unclease serve a feature, on the editing of eases.
+The very old so that we regist outerflow be a small part of which supposes give the larger art world sharply inspirage of our firmlings at als, such was to be proclaid as character of the strends as special as decided one ventions of immardiant sizes, also that may be found you spring the security me and settlems.
+Whether are you may be able to the strends of the strends and the strends of the Which was fair enough, given how far we were from the centre of things, but the real pri was that the Christchurch art scene, which, by definition, means all our lecturers, seemed to all agrees that are been and ended somewhere between the Chool of Baris, and the Baubaus. | 23 |

+Ay artistic future lay entirely in the loose rendering of the cover of that Mulk comic, which is almost entindependent of the rest of the composition, but it took me a couple of years to figure it out.